 In this article, we'll help keep you from becoming the next BEC victim by providing you with a number of best practices for protecting your business from this growing threat.

 Before diving into best practices, it’s important to understand what a business email compromise is and how to spot a potential attack.
-Business Email Compromise (BEC) scams are a type of cybercrime that targets all types of businesses and organizations.
+BEC scams are a type of social engineering attack that targets all types of businesses and organizations.
 These attacks take advantage of human nature and trust with an email communication that is designed to trick victims into transferring money or sensitive information.
 BEC scams typically fall into five different categories including: CEO fraud, invoice fraud, vendor email compromise, account compromise and business service scams.

 Despite having the same end goal, each BEC scam comes with its own unique set of characteristics.
 Familiarizing yourself with the different types of Business Email Compromise is crucial for protecting your organization from these types of attacks.

-- CEO Fraud: Like the example used earlier, this type of BEC scam involves hackers impersonating a company's executive, usually the CEO, to request sensitive information or money transfers from employees.
-This scam is particularly effective because employees often have a high level of trust in their CEO and are more likely to comply with requests.
+- CEO Fraud: Like the example used earlier, this type of BEC attack involves hackers impersonating a company's executive, usually the CEO, to request sensitive information or money transfers from employees.
+This scam is particularly effective because employees often have a high level of trust in their CEO and likely to comply with requests.